lao-tseu-is-alive/coursera-datacleaning/README.md

-**sudo apt-get install wget*** on other platforms you can check on the main website of the project : https://www.gnu.org/software/wget/ for windows users ther is a port available here : http://gnuwin32.sourceforge.net/packages/wget.htm but i  don't know if it will work with r
+**sudo apt-get install wget*** on other platforms you can check on the main website of the project : https://www.gnu.org/software/wget/ for windows users ther is a port available here : http://gnuwin32.sourceforge.net/packages/wget.htm but i don't know if it will work with r on windows

 ### CONTEXT
 The goal of this project is to prepare tidy data that can be used for later analysis.
 Graded will be done by peers on a series of yes/no questions related to the project.
 This project contains :
 1. a tidy data set as described below,
 2. a Github repository with the script performing the analysis [run_analysis.R] and all files except original data, 3. a code book that describes the variables, the data, and any transformations or work performed to clean up the data called CodeBook.md.

 ### SUBJECT
 One of the most exciting areas in all of data science right now is wearable computing